Abhisri436/spam-_classification_model_evaluation/README.md

 # 📧 Spam Classification Model Evaluation

 This project evaluates multiple machine learning and deep learning models to classify SMS messages as spam or not spam.
-The dataset is preprocessed into a bag-of-words representation with over **1,300 word-frequency features** and a binary `label` column (0 = ham, 1 = spam).
+The dataset is preprocessed into a bag-of-words representation with over **1,300 word-frequency features** and a binary `label` column (0 = not spam, 1 = spam).

 ## 📊 Project Highlights